DIRECTORY OF INDICATIONS

 - All indications for which a unicompartmental relief of the knee joint is necessary e.g. osteoarthritis of the knee

-- All indications for which where immobilization of the of the wrist in at least two directions of travel free finger mobility is necessary:
+- All indications in which immobilization of the wrist in at least two directions of movement is necessary, while maintaining free mobility of the fingers:

 - All indications in which stabilization or movement restriction is required of the ankle joint with subsequent functional mobilization